 Many individual builders will allow you to customize some or all of a ukulele’s design.
 Going “full custom” isn’t cheap, but if you’ve got money to burn it’s a great way to get the ukulele of your dreams.

-I always advise people to buy the best ukulele they can comfortably afford.
+My advice is to buy the best ukulele you can comfortably afford.

 I know it’s tempting to try to save a few bucks on your first ukulele, but this is often counterproductive.

 Cheap ukuleles are typically so bad that they aren’t fun to play.
 And if your uke isn’t fun to play, sticking with the instrument is going to be a lot harder.